David Lansana: Marriage and family

 He was married to Komeh Gulama Lansana, the daughter of Paramount Chief Julius Gulama of Kaiyamba Chiefdom and Madame Lucy Gulama.
 The Gulamas are Mende royalty and among the most important ruling families in Sierra Leone.

 His father-in-law was a founding member of the Sierra Leone People's Party, the first and oldest political party in the country.
 His sister-in-law was Paramount Chief Ella Koblo Gulama.
 His brother-in-law was Paramount Chief Bai Koblo Pathbana II.

-Lansana and his wife had five children Sheku, Judy, Tala, Foday, Kornya.
+Lansana and his wife had five children Sheku, Judy, Tala, Foday, and Kornya.
 Lansana also had a son, Daniel, from another relationship.

 Force Commander of the Sierra Leone Military

 He was appointed army commander of Sierra Leone in 1964.

 When his close friend and ally Prime Minister Albert Margai came to power, Brigadier Lansana took control of the army from British colonial adviser, Brigadier R.D.
 Blackie.
-Margai promoted a one party (non-democratic) state.
+Margai promoted a one-party (non-democratic) state.
 Both Lansana and Margai came from the Mende tribe which exacerbated existing conflicts with the northern tribes and the Krios.
 Northern and Krio officers were systematically purged from the armed forces.

 Sierra Leone's first coup d'état

-The 1967 General Election
+1967 general election

 On 17 March 1967, Margai was defeated in the general election.
 The All People's Congress (APC) won 32 seats in parliament while Margai's SLPP held on to just 28 seats.

-Martial Law
+Martial law

-Sierra Leone was the first country in postcolonnial Africa to hold a successful democratic election.
+Sierra Leone was the first country in postcolonial Africa to hold a successful democratic election.
 This distinction lasted only four days.
-On 21 March 1967, Lansana instructed Samuel Hinga Norman conduct the extrajudicial arrest of the new, democratically elected prime minister Siaka Stevens.
+On 21 March 1967, Lansana instructed Samuel Hinga Norman to conduct the extrajudicial arrest of the new, democratically elected prime minister Siaka Stevens.
 The arrest took place prior to the announcement of the election result.

 Lansana then seized control of Government House as well as the national radio and television channels and declared martial law in Sierra Leone.

 On 22 March 1967, Lansana made a second radio broadcast reiterating his declaration of martial law.
 He was determined to restore Albert Margai to power.

 Counter coup

 Lansana's unilateral decision was unpopular with many of his fellow Mende officers who did not believe the army should be a tool of internal government.
-In addition to this, before to the coup d'état his influence with his subordinates had been compromised by accusations of "drunkenness" and "womanizing".
+In addition to this, before the coup d'état his influence with his subordinates had been compromised by accusations of "drunkenness" and "womanizing".

 On 23 March 1967, Major Charles Blake and other senior military officers relieved Lansana of his command.
 They established the National Reformation Council (NRC) and took control of the government.

 Subsequently, Lt.-Colonel Andrew Juxon-Smith, of the Krio community, who was abroad when the coup took place, was asked to return and head the NRC military regime in 1968.